2017-2018 Academic Year

 REMEMBER: You and your children are representatives of not just the school but God’s Holy Catholic Church.

-H. POSSESSIONS BROUGHT TO SCHOOL
+- POSSESSIONS BROUGHT TO SCHOOL

 All items brought to school should be marked with the student’s name (sweaters, jackets, raincoats; etc.) Please make sure BOTH ITEMS (of a pair) are marked.
 If a student loses articles at school, he/she should check the LOST AND FOUND BOX.
 The school is not responsible for items lost, stolen, or broken at school.
-Electronic devices such as cell phones, tablets, radios, digital devices, CD players, video games, and message devices may not be brought to school without special permission and the approval of the Principal.
-If a student needs to bring a cell phone to school, it is to remain off and remain in the student’s backpack until after the final bell, unless the teacher gives permission for educational activities.
+Electronic devices such as cell phones, tablets, radios, digital devices, CD players, video games, etc., may not be brought to school without special permission and the approval of the Principal.
+If a student needs to bring a cell phone to school, it is to remain off and in the student’s backpack until after the final bell, unless the teacher gives permission for educational activities.

 On-campus use of devices or possessions without proper authorization will result in immediate confiscation by the Principal, such that a parent/legal guardian must come to the office for its return.
 It will NOT be returned to the student.